Number of Runners

 The race checkpoint has first aid equipment for minor injuries.
 The start/finish area will also have first aid provision inculding a paramedic and an ambulance.
 Nearest local hospital:- Hexham General Hospital, Corbridge Road, Hexham NE46 1QJ.
 0344 811 8111

-All finishers get a bespoke medal, race t-shirt and buff.
+All finishers get a bespoke medal and a race t-shirt.